darcato/pysmlib/docs/io.rst

         :returns: ``True`` if a previous (or no) :meth:`put()` on this input has completed, ``False`` if a :meth:`put()` is being executed in this moment.

+    .. method:: alarm ()

+        :returns: the alarm status: one of [-2, -1, 0, 1, 2] where 0 is the ``NO_ALARM`` state.

+    .. method:: alarmName (short=False)

+        :param short: return a short version of the name.
+        :type key: bool
+        :returns: the corresponding alarm string: -2: ``UNDER THRESHOLD MAJOR ALARM``, -1: ``UNDER THRESHOLD MINOR ALARM``, 0: ``NO ALARM``, 1: ``OVER THRESHOLD MINOR ALARM``,  2: ``OVER THRESHOLD MAJOR ALARM``.
+If the ``short`` parameter is ``True``, only the last two words of the strings are returned.

+    .. method:: alarmLimits ()

+        :returns: a tuple with the 4 alarm thresholds, in the following order: lower major threshold, lower minor threshold, upper minor threshold, upper major threshold.

+    .. method:: pval ()

+        :returns: the previous value of the input.

     .. method:: time()

         :returns: the processing time associated with the current value.
 This is a datetime object.

+    .. method:: status()

+        :returns: the status of the input (1 for OK).

+    .. method:: precision()

+        :returns: the number of decimal positions to display.

+    .. method:: units()

+        :returns: the unit of measure of the value.

+    .. method:: readAccess()

+        :returns: ``True`` if you can read the input.

+    .. method:: writeAccess()

+        :returns: ``True`` if you can write the input..

+    .. method:: enumStrings()

+        :returns: the list of possible string values of an input which defines an enumeration.

+    .. method:: displayLimits()

+        :returns: the ``(minimum, maximum)`` values to use to display the input.

+    .. method:: controlLimits()

+        :returns: the ``(minimum, maximum)`` control limits.

+    .. method:: maxLen()

+        :returns: the maximum length of an input with an array value.

-    .. method:: pval ()
+    .. method:: host()

-        :returns: the previous value of the input.
+        :returns: the IP and port of the host hosting the input.

+    .. method:: caType()

+        :returns: the channel access type of this input.

-    .. method:: data (key)
+    .. method:: data (key=None)

         PyEpics PV objects contain more informations than value and connection status.
 To access those fields, use this method.
 The available key are listed
         here: <http://cars9.uchicago.edu/software/python/pyepics3/pv.html#user-supplied-callback-functions>

         :param key: the particular information to extract from a PV.
-        :type key: string
+        :type key: string, optional
         :returns: the requested information.
+If key is not specified or is ``None`` the whole dictionary with all the data is returned.

 .. _io-edges: